douglasyao/FR-Perturb/README.md

 **1**.
 A raw expression count matrix, stored as an .h5ad file (from the AnnData package).

 **2**.
 The perturbation status of each cell.
 This data can be specified in two ways:
 - **Option 1**.
 A cell x perturbation binary indicator matrix.
-This is specified as a separate whitespace-delimited file whose contents should look something like this:
+This is provided as a separate whitespace-delimited file whose contents should look something like this:
 ```
 Cell_Barcode  Pert_1  Pert_2 Control  ...
 Cell_1  1 0 0